InternLM/lagent/usage.md

 # How to Use Lagent

 Lagent v1.0 is inspired by the design philosophy of PyTorch.
-We expect that the analogy of neural network layers will make the workflow clearer and more intuitive, so users only need to focus on building layers and defining message passing between them.
-This is a simple usage tutorial.
+We expect that the analogy of neural network layers will make the workflow clearer and more intuitive, so users only need to focus on creating layers and defining message passing between them in a Pythonic way.
+This is a simple tutorial to get you quickly started with building multi-agent applications.

 ## Core Ideas